 Your home is a significant purchase.
 Most people will need a mortgage to be able to afford the amount of money involved.
 It makes sense to do your research so you get the best possible mortgage deal.
 This not only lowers your monthly mortgage payments but also reduces the total amount you pay over the term of the mortgage.

 Researching mortgage payments can be very confusing.
 First, different mortgage products will often have different interest rates.
 Secondly, even the same mortgage product can use different interest rates.
 It can change depending on the length of the term and the length of the mortgage amortization period.
+It also depends on the lender, broker and the territory, so check out what TD Bank or CIBC have on offer and what the best mortgage rates are in, let’s say, Ottawa, Calgary, or the whole of Canada.

 Other factors can influence the mortgage interest rate you are charged.
 These include your perceived level of risk as a buyer and the perceived risk of the property you want to buy.

 Figuring out the relevant sums with just an old-fashioned calculator can be confusing.
 Fortunately, there is an alternative, and that’s to use our calculator.
 You just enter the relevant details, and it will do all the “mortgage calc” for you.
+Moreover, there are similar calculators meant to help you with savings, personal debt, personal loans, and life insurance among other things.

 This doesn’t just save you a lot of time, potentially frustration.
 It also ensures that the payment results you see are totally accurate all the time.